other

 The bill: downtime + rework + urgent procurement + warranty risk + audit exposure.

-The fix: verify geometry + trigger coupling + duty cycle, then lock a CORE endurance level in your spec.
+The fix: verify geometry + trigger coupling + flash energy + duty cycle + output repeatability, then lock a CORE endurance level in your spec.

 20-YEAR XENON ENGINEERING VERDICT

-Why Xenon Remains the Reference Standard for Professional Studio Flash and Industrial Peak-Power Flash Applications.
+Why Xenon Remains the Reference Standard for Studio Flash Replacement and Rental-Studio Service.

 In studio photography, Xenon remains valuable because it delivers high peak output in a controlled discharge window.
 LED can be useful in continuous or lower-peak systems, but studio flash replacement still often depends on Xenon peak energy, flash-to-flash repeatability and a matched trigger route.
 Xenon flash is a physical plasma discharge.
 The light is generated by a high-energy capacitor dumping into ionized xenon gas, producing an instantaneous arc with high peak intensity, microsecond-class duration and broad spectrum behavior.